hackforla/website/_projects/vrms.md

 title: VRMS
 description: VRMS is a tool used for the engagement, support, and retention of a network of volunteers.
 image: /assets/images/projects/vrms.png
-alt: 'VRMS homepage showing the check-in buttons.'
+alt: 'VRMS logo.
+VRMS homepage.'
 image-hero: /assets/images/projects/vrms-hero.png
-alt-hero: 'City of LA skyline.'
+alt-hero: 'City of LA skyline at dusk.'
 leadership:
   - name: Alex Anakin
     role: Software Architect / Tech Lead